shayan-golafshani/shayan-golafshani/README.md

 ### Hi there, こんにちは, سلام 👋

 #### Hi there, I'm Shayan Golafshani.
-I'm a software engineer apprentice!
+I'm a software engineer at Twilio!

-I am presently a Hatch Apprentice at Twilio | Segment.
+I started as a Hatch Apprentice at Twilio | Segment.
 I had an untradtitional route to tech through the [Turing School of Software and Design](https://github.com/turingschool) and started by learning the ins and outs of React and component design.
 Currently I'm using Terraform and Go on the job!

 * 🌞 &nbsp; Shayan Golafshani (he/him)
 * 🖇 &nbsp; [LinkedIn](https://www.linkedin.com/in/shayangolafshani/)